Russia to set own barriers in response to Ukraine's EU trade pact

 Moscow fears that an influx of EU products into Ukraine will lead it to dump some of its own production in Russia.
 It is also concerned that Ukraine may re-export EU products into Russia, avoiding duties that Russia imposes to protect its own output.

 Customs duties in Russia would put at risk some of Ukraine's exports, which mainly consist of base metals, grains, machinery, equipment and processed food.
-Ukraine sends 24 percent of its exports to Russia, worth $15 billion a year.
+Ukraine sends 24 percent of its exports to Russia, worth $15 billion (8.83 billion pounds) a year.

 Shuvalov did not say what kind of trade barriers were likely to be imposed, but said the move would not require approval from Belarus or Kazakhstan, raising the prospect that these could potentially re-export Ukrainian goods to Russia duty-free within the Eurasian Union.